-It is also difficult to see how such a system could be administered without some difficulty for both employers and government.
-Comparisons have been drawn with Australia and Canada, but both these countries have a strong history of regional government that cover a much larger land mass.
+- 17. Initial soundings amongst our members suggest that a regional immigration policy will cause extra bureaucracy and confusion for employers; especially for those who have operations across the country.
+The CIPD believes that any new EU immigration policy should be as simple, light-touch, cost-effective and fair as possible.
+The issue of fairness across the whole of the UK was identified as a big concern in one of the focus groups we ran in the north of England, given their expectation that restrictions would be eased for London, in particular. - 18.
+It is also difficult to see how such a system could be administered without some difficulty for both employers and the Government.
+Comparisons have been drawn with Australia and Canada, but both these countries have a strong history of federal and regional government that covers a much larger land mass.
 It also seems likely that the responsibility to 'police' the regional system would fall on employers, which would effectively add more regulation and bureaucracy for employers alongside the new national migration restrictions.

-Q5: How successful have policies to control the level of migration from non-EU countries been?
+Q5.
+How successful have policies to control the level of migration from non-EU countries been?
 Are any changes required if these controls are extended to migrants from EU countries?

-The Government has been successful in controlling the level of migration from non-EU countries; especially by raising the skills and/or salary threshold for non-UK nationals outside the EU in recent years.
+19. .The Government has been successful in controlling the level of migration from non- EU countries, especially by raising the skills and/or salary threshold for non-UK nationals outside the EU in recent years.
 However, it is worth pointing out that it may be dangerous to draw too many comparisons between the recent experience of non-EU immigration policy and future EU immigration policy because the Government does not have full control over flows.
-In other words, EU nationals may be 'voting with their feet' even before any change has been made.
+In other words, EU nationals may be voting with their feet even before any change has been made.
 As the CIPD has recently reported, around a quarter of employers say that they have evidence that staff considered leaving their organisation and/or the UK in the second half of 2016.
-However, this figure rises to more than four in ten (42%) public sector employers.
-Looking ahead, this is mirrored by the proportion of employers who say that they have evidence that EU nationals are thinking about quitting their organisation and/or the UK in 20178, which include more than four in ten (41%) public sector employers that report this compared with a survey-wide average of 27%.9
+In addition, a similar proportion say that they have evidence that EU nationals are thinking about quitting their organisation and/or the UK in 2017.8